benhdev/MeterPoint-Commission/README.md

 The models for interaction within the database can be found within [`app/Models`](app/Models) and the database migrations & seeders can be found within [`database/migrations`](database/migrations) and [`database/seeders`](database/seeders)

+If I spent a little longer on this project, I'd probably start implementing authorization structures typically using an api token.
+I understand how the api_token column within the users table can be used in order to grant users access to the application by default - however, I did not implement any auth features into this API.

 1. I used Laravel Valet for my local environment, if you don't have this I'd highly recommend installing & using it :)

 2. You'll need to set up the database and get a bit of sample data in there.